prabhsingh14/Video-Hosting-Backend-System/README.md

 - Upload, publish, update, and delete videos
 - Fetch all videos with optimized queries
 - Scalable storage & streaming with **Cloudinary & Multer**

+### 📝 AI-Powered Transcript Generation
+- Submit a video URL to auto-generate a transcript using **OpenAI Whisper**
+- Transcripts stored in MongoDB, accessible via secure endpoints
+- Enhances accessibility, SEO, and future subtitle integrations

 ### 📜 Watch History
 - Efficient tracking and retrieval of user watch history